gerhynes/scala-notes/README.md

 }
 ```

-With ScalaTest, you need to define a class that extends one of its specification classes, such as `org.scalatest.flatspec.AnyFlatSpec` and then seleect one of its matchers, such as `org.scalatest.matchers.should.Matchers`
+With ScalaTest, you need to define a class that extends one of its specification classes, such as `org.scalatest.flatspec.AnyFlatSpec` and then select one of its matchers, such as `org.scalatest.matchers.should.Matchers`

 For example, to test a program that computes the frequency of characters in a text.